Discover Charm and Potential area guide By Estate Agents Leytonstone

 Architecture

-Leytonstone is a traditional suburb and its housing market stays true to that feature.
-There aren’t many new builds in the area, but that doesn’t mean that the existing Victorian and Edwardian properties cannot be upgraded and fitted to match any taste in real estate – from more traditional to open-plan, smart homes.
+Leytonstone is a traditional suburb, and its housing market is based on that feature.
+There aren’t many new builds in the area, but that doesn’t mean that the existing Victorian and Edwardian properties cannot be upgraded and fitted to match any taste in real estate, from more traditional to open-plan, smart homes.

-Renters and buyers won’t be disappointed by the range of homes they can find in Leytonstone.
+Renters and buyers won’t be disappointed by the range of homes they can find in Leytonstone, and for landlords, the area offers excellent guaranteed rent opportunities, making it a smart choice for investment.

 Parks